MirzaIlyas/Visualization-Dashboard/README.md

 Ease of Use: Designed with a user-friendly interface, allowing cricket enthusiasts, analysts, and researchers to explore and derive insights effortlessly.

 Customizable Reports: Customize reports based on specific metrics, timeframes, or comparative analyses to suit individual preferences.

+Contributions and suggestions to enhance this analysis are welcome!
+Feel free to make changes, and create pull requests to contribute additional features, data enhancements, or improved visualizations.

+Explore, analyze, and gain deeper insights into the phenomenal career of Virat Kohli using this Power BI project!